A spicy Pozole Verde that just so happens to be vegan! Made with jalapeños, pinto beans and hominy.

 Diced white onion

+Char the vegetables.
 Heat broiler to high.
-Arrange onion, tomatillos, and garlic on a baking sheet.
+Arrange onion, tomatillos, garlic, and jalapeños on a baking sheet.
 Broil until charred on all sides, turning occasionally.
 Keep a close eye on the garlic, it will toast faster than the others.
 Remove it as it gets golden brown, but not burnt.

+Fry the sauce.
 Heat remaining 3 tablespoons of oil in a large soup pot over medium-high heat.
 Add pureed vegetable mixture (careful, it will spatter), and stir constantly, frying the sauce until thickened slightly, about 5 minutes.
-Add remaining 5 1/2 cups of water or broth, soaked pinto beans, chiles, and jalapeños.
+Add remaining 5 1/2 cups of water or broth.
+Drain the soaked pinto beans and add those too.

-Add hominy and season with salt (start with 2 teaspoons and go from there).
+Add hominy.
+Drain hominy and add to the pot.
+Season with salt (start with 2 teaspoons and go from there).
 Serve with as many garnishes as you can stand.

 Keywords: vegan pozole, green posole,